Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Quantum Mechanics

-And the quantum Langevin equation takes the form
+and the quantum Langevin equation takes the form

-The full set of Lindblad channels used is listed below; they correspond, respectively, to photo-excitation and fluorescence, intersystem crossing, spin-lattice relaxation, spin dephasing, and photon exchange with the environment (cavity losses from stimulated and spontaneous emission, as well as photon absorption):
+The full set of the $k$ Lindblad channels used is listed below; they correspond, respectively, to photo-excitation and fluorescence, intersystem crossing, spin-lattice relaxation, spin dephasing, and cavity damping:

 Here, $n^{th}_c=[\exp( hf_{mode}/k_BT)-1]^{-1}$ is the average number of photons in the cavity mode due to thermal equilibrium with the environment at a given temperature; in this case, \textit{T}~=~298~K\cite{wu2020room}.
 We point out that equation (\ref{eq:clustered_qLe}) and channels (\ref{gt:photo-excitation and fluorescence}) through (\ref{gt:photon exchange}) are equivalent to Eq.~4 in Ref.~\cite{bychek2021superradiant}.
-Note that, in contrast to their work, we exclude inhomogeneous broadening by setting the detuning for all molecules (and their clusters) to zero.

-We are predominantly concerned with the expectation value of the photon number operator, a second-order operator-product that is proportional to the maser's measured output power.
+Note that, in contrast to their work, we exclude inhomogeneous broadening by setting the detuning for all molecules (and their clusters) to zero. \\ We are predominantly concerned with the expectation value of the photon number operator, a second-order operator-product that is proportional to the maser's measured output power.
 Therefore, using QuantumCumulants.jl\cite{quantumcumulants}, we perform our cumulant expansion to second-order, finding that the time evolution of the expectation value of the photon number operator obeys

-We thereupon use QuantumCumulants.jl\cite{quantumcumulants} to generate a complete set of equations of motion and solve them using the Tsitouras 5/4 Runge-Kutta method available in OrdinaryDiffEq.jl as Tsit5\cite{Tsit5, ODE}.
+We thereupon use QuantumCumulants.jl\cite{quantumcumulants} to generate a complete set of equations of motion, all to second-order cumulant expansion, and solve them using the Tsitouras 5/4 Runge-Kutta method available in OrdinaryDiffEq.jl as Tsit5\cite{Tsit5, ODE}.
 Our initial conditions comprise setting $\langle \hat{a}^\dagger \hat{a} \rangle$ at $t = 0$ equal to a thermal number of photons and all pentacene molecules starting in their ground state (S$_0$).
 All spin-dynamical rates are taken from Wu~\textit{et.~al.}\cite{wu2020room}; they are reproduced here in the appendix in Table~\ref{tab:sim_params} for completeness.
-Having solved for $\langle\hat{a}^{\dagger}\hat{a}\rangle(t)$, the maser output power is calculated as $P_{maser}=hf_{mode}\langle\hat{a}^{\dagger}\hat{a}\rangle\kappa k/(1+k)$\cite{breezey}, where $k$ is the coupling coefficient of the cavity output, which we have set equal to 1 (corresponding to the so-called critical coupling).
+Having solved for $\langle\hat{a}^{\dagger}\hat{a}\rangle(t)$, the maser output power is calculated as $P_{maser}=\hbar \omega_{mode}\langle\hat{a}^{\dagger}\hat{a}\rangle\kappa k/(1+k)$\cite{breezey}, where $k$ is the coupling coefficient of the cavity output, which we have set equal to 1 (corresponding to the so-called critical coupling).